tball1/greyhack-scripts/projects/update_plans.md

   - Making the commandline more like plasmas (by Nyx):
       - because in fantom you must be inspecting an ip too run things like sniffer which isnt that great

-  - fantom will have commands for rented servers:
-      - remotely secure servers
-      - remotely nuke servers
-      - monitor processes
-      - prevent new processes

 NOTE: I am going too make the server management tool its own program for reasons